-We continue this tradition today with research that continues to improve the practice of emergency medicine with our key research faculty Dr. James Miner, Dr. Johanna Moore, Dr. Mike Puskarich, Dr. Brian Driver, Dr. Matt Prekker, and Dr. Jon Cole.
-Our core areas of research include emergency pain and sedation management, cardiac arrest, emergency airway management, sepsis, agitation, toxicology, and many others.
+We continue this tradition today with research that continues to improve the practice of emergency medicine with our key research faculty Dr. James Miner, Dr. Stephen Smith, Dr. Johanna Moore, Dr. Mike Puskarich, Dr. Brian Driver, Dr. Matt Prekker, and Dr. Jon Cole.
+Our core areas of research include emergency pain and sedation management, cardiac arrest, emergency airway management, EKG and troponins in Acute Myocardial Infarction, sepsis, agitation, toxicology, and many others.

 Current research studies include:

 CLOVERS: Crystalloid Liberal or Vasopressors Early Resuscitation in Sepsis

 VICTAS: Vitamin C, Thiamine, and Steroids in Sepsis

 ACCESS: ACCESS to the Cardiac Cath Lab in Patients Without STEMI Resuscitated From Out-of-hospital VT/VF Cardiac Arrest

 PREPARE II: Preventing cardiovascular collapse with Administration of fluid Resuscitation during Induction and Intubation

 HOBIT: Hyperbaric Oxygen Brain Injury Treatment Trial